sumitgangwani/truebeacon_stock_application/README.md

 Backend Requirements (Additional Requirements):

 1. Create endpoints for user authentication
-2. Create endpoints that return mock responses (please note that i was fetching from json link and due to excessive api hits, the data was not getting fetched for a while so i had replaced the funcationality of fetching the data from json link to fetching data from database (i have stored the mock responses there too))
+2. Create endpoints that return mock responses

+* WebSocket connection that publishes dummy price data from the backend which displays on the frontend

+* The Project has been hosted on Pythonanywhere and can be viewed by going on the link : https://sumitgangwani99.pythonanywhere.com/